 GFCI protection is required for outlets installed in:

-Balconies, desks, and porches
+Balconies, decks, and porches

 Within 6ft of a sink